proofofgame/find_to_earn/README.md

 flip-sale: Toggles the sale state.
 Only callable by the contract owner.

 set-factor: Sets the multiplier for the number of tokens received after claiming treasure.
 Only callable by the contract owner.

-burn-token-supply: Burns a specified amount of tokens.
-Only callable by the contract owner.

 claim-five: Mints 5 NFTs.